Beastlyprime/lazy_emd/README.md

 This repository contains a primary implementation of the Lazy Earth Mover's Distance (Lazy EMD).

 ## Demo
 Our demo is on http://ijcai.ruibinxiong.cn, please use Chrome (others, e.g. Safari may encounter problems.)
-It may take a long time (> 15s) to open the website and submit the first example, thanks for your patience!
+It may take a bit long time (> 15s) to open the website and submit the first example, thanks for your patience!

 ## Requirements
 - python (==3.x)